section-engineering-education/engineering-education/content/articles/how-to-receive-emails-using-emailjs-in-vue3/index.md

 ![templates](/engineering-education/how-to-receive-emails-using-emailjs-in-vue3/email15.png)

-Finally, for your `USER_ID`, click on the `Integration` tab on the sidebar and scroll down to the end of the page.
+Then, for your `USER_ID`, click on the `Integration` tab on the sidebar and scroll down to the end of the page.

 ![user](/engineering-education/how-to-receive-emails-using-emailjs-in-vue3/email16.png)